ryanbraganza/anznn/manual/_posts/0000-03-01-batch-upload.md

 Batch uploads must be provided as a CSV file.
 The CSV file should contain a header row and one row for each baby records.
 You must include a column "BabyCODE" which contains a unique code for each record.
 The other column headers should match the data item codes from the ANZNN data dictionary.

 * Dates should be provided in yyyy-mm-dd or dd/mm/yyyy format.
 * Times should be provided in hh:mm format (24 hour time).
+00:00 is the start of the day.

 ## Starting a new batch upload
 Click on the 'Batch Uploads' tab from the home page.